 Spider.
 We commenced a formal cash offer to acquire all of the outstanding common shares of Spider, a Canadian-based mineral exploration company, for C\$0.19 per share during the second quarter of 2010.
-On July 6, 2010, all of the conditions to acquire the remaining common shares of Spider had been satisfied or waived and we increased our ownership percentage to 52 percent, representing a majority of the common shares to be tendered and taken up, thereby increasing our ownership percentage in Spider to 85 percent as of July 26, 2010.
+On July 6, 2010, all of the conditions to acquire the remaining common shares of Spider had been satisfied or waived and we increased our ownership percentage to 52 percent, representing a majority of the common shares outstanding on a fully-diluted basis.
+Subsequently, we extended the cash offer to permit additional shares to be tendered and taken up, thereby increasing our ownership percentage in Spider to 85 percent as of July 26, 2010.
 Effective October 6, 2010, we completed the acquisition of all of the remaining shares of Spider through an amalgamation.
 Consequently, we own 100 percent of Spider as of December 31, 2010 and have obtained majority ownership of the "Big Daddy" chromite deposit located in Northern Ontario.
-The "Big Daddy" chromite deposits that we originally acquired interest in through the Freewest acquisition as discussed above.
+The "Big Daddy" chromite deposit is one of the three premier chromite deposits that we originally acquired interest in through the Freewest acquisition as discussed above.

 CLCC.
 On July 30, 2010, we acquired all of the coal operations of privately-owned INR for \$775.9 million, and since that date, the operations acquired from INR have been conducted through our wholly-owned subsidiary known as CLCC.
 CLCC is a producer of high-volatile metallurgical and thermal coal located in southern West Virginia.
 CLCC's operations include two underground continuous mining method metallurgical coal mines and one open surface thermal coal mine, a coal preparation and processing facility as well as a large, long-life reserve base with an estimated 59 million tons of metallurgical coal and 62 million tons of thermal coal.
 This reserve base increases our total global reserve base to over 166 million tons of metallurgical coal and over 67 million tons of thermal coal.
-This acquisition represents an opportunity for us to add complementary highquality coal products and provides certain advantages, including among other things, long-life mine assets, operational flexibility, and new equipment.
+This acquisition represents an opportunity for us to add complementary high-quality coal products and provides certain advantages, including among other things, long-life mine assets, operational flexibility, and new equipment.